Create a Role Hierarchy

 Users who need to see a lot of data (such as the CEO, executives, or other management) often appear near the top of the hierarchy.
 But role hierarchies don’t have to match your org chart.
 Each role in the hierarchy just represents a level of data access that a user or group of users needs.

-Depending on your sharing settings, roles can control the level of visibility that users have into your Salesforce data.
-Users at any given role level can view, edit, and report on all data owned by or shared with users below them in the role hierarchy, unless your sharing model for an object specifies otherwise.
-Specifically, in the Organization-Wide Defaults related list, if the Grant Access Using Hierarchies option is disabled for a custom object, only the record owner and users granted access by the org-wide defaults receive access to the object's records.
+Users at any given role level can view, edit, and report on all data owned by or shared with users below them in the role hierarchy.
+The only exception is for custom objects, for which you can disable access using hierarchies.
+Specifically, in the Organization-Wide Defaults related list, if the Grant Access Using Hierarchies option is disabled, only the record owner and users granted access through sharing features receive access to the object’s records.

 For example, if a software development group has a staff software engineer and a junior software engineer, these positions can be consolidated into a single Software Engineer role in the hierarchy.
 Once that’s done, you can get started defining the role hierarchy itself.